 Sublocade shouldn’t be injected into a vein.
 This is because the drug becomes a solid mass after it’s injected into your body.
 If the drug is injected into a vein, the solid mass can move through your bloodstream.
 It could end up blocking the blood supply to vital organs.

 Sublocade is only available through a drug safety program called the Sublocade Risk Evaluation and Mitigation Strategy (REMS) program.
-Only healthcare providers certified by this program are able to get, prescribe, and give Sublocade.
+Only healthcare professionals certified by this program are able to get, prescribe, and give Sublocade.

 The location where you get Sublocade must also be certified through the REMS program.